TOAST-DOCS/SMS/en/international-sending-policy.md

 + SMS traffic pumping refers to exploiting input fields, such as a request to verify a membership number, to send large volumes of SMS  for sending OTP messages.
 Some international mobile network operators (MNOs) artificially drive message sending to increase revenue.
 + When SMS traffic pumping occurs, there is a spike in messages sent to similar number ranges (e.g. +1111111110, +1111111111, +1111111112, +1111111113, etc.) and if you send a one-time password (OTP) SMS, there is a high chance that authentication will not complete.
 + To prevent SMS traffic pumping, if you block sending to country codes where there is no intent to send messages reduces the probability of SMS traffic pumping.
 Additionally, if you limit the allowed number of OTP verification requests to similar or identical numbers or limit the speed of message delivery per second, you can reduce the magnitude of the damage.
+* When SMS traffic pumping occurs, NHN Cloud may block the sending of some or all volumes of international SMS without prior notice to the relevant AppKey.
+NHN Cloud is not responsible for any cases of abusing and any cases blocked due to abusing.

 ### Countries Available for Message Delivery